 Sizing of primary vermidigesters

-To be safe for application to food crops the contents should be rested for at least three years so that any parasites present in the humus die off.
+To be safe for application to food crops the contents should be rested for three years so that any parasites present in the humus die off.
 Capacity of twin vaults must therefore be sufficient so that the other side does not fill with solids before that time.

 Calculating floor area

 For the average household, twin fruit crates or twin pallets (each with a surface area of 1m2) are sufficient.
 A minimum surface area of 1 square metre is required for each digester.